 Woodworm infestations are a common problem throughout the UK.
 These hungry little creatures eat their way through your furniture and timber, leaving destruction wherever they go.

-If you’re worried about woodworm, you probably have a lot of questions.
+If you’re worried about woodworm, you probably have many questions.
 How do I know if I have woodworm?
 How much does woodworm treatment cost?
 Can I do it myself, or will I need to hire a professional?

 Don’t panic.
 Here at Property Workshop, we understand the stress caused by woodworm and the potential expense of getting rid of these uninvited guests.
 That’s why we’ve created this in-depth guide to help you find the answers to your questions.